Schilling was the representative for Illinois’s 17th congressional district and was a Republican. He served from 2011 to 2012.

 - H.R.
 3985 (112th): Building Better Business Partnerships Act of 2012

 - H.R.
 3723 (112th): Enhanced Veteran Healthcare Experience Act of 2011

 - H.R.
 3376 (112th): Saving Over Spending Act

 From Jan 2011 to Jan 2013, Schilling missed 35 of 1,606 roll call votes, which is 2.2%.
-This is better than the median of 2.6% among the lifetime records of representatives serving in Jan 2013.
+This is on par with the median of 2.6% among the lifetime records of representatives serving in Jan 2013.
 The chart below reports missed votes over time.